redis/redis-doc/topics/sentinel.md

 Both ways work the same.

 However **it is mandatory** to use a configuration file when running Sentinel, as this file will be used by the system in order to save the current state that will be reloaded in case of restarts.
 Sentinel will simply refuse to start if no configuration file is given or if the configuration file path is not writable.

+Sentinels by default run **listening for connections to TCP port 26379**, so for Sentinels to work, port 26379 of your servers **must be open** to receive connections from the IP addresses of the other Sentinel instances.
+Otherwise Sentinels can't talk and can't agree about what to do, so failover will never be performed.

 Configuring Sentinel
 ---